-If an entire action If an entire action is settled, Plaintiffs or other parties seeking affirmative relief must immediately file and serve a Notice of Settlement pursuant to Rule 3.1385 of the California Rules of Court.
+If an entire action is settled, Plaintiffs or other parties seeking affirmative relief must immediately file and serve a Notice of Settlement pursuant to Rule 3.1385 of the California Rules of Court.
 Failure to do so may cause unnecessary calendar appearances and/or the unnecessary allocation of judicial and court resources.
 Consequently, such failures may result in the imposition of monetary sanctions pursuant to Local Rule 4.13.a (1).